How to improve your indoor air quality at home

 High humidity levels can cause respiratory problems, and provide a perfect breeding ground for mould spores, dust mites, clothes moths, fleas, cockroaches and other nasties.

 If you've got asthma or a weakened immune system, you should take particular care to keep humidity levels in your home in check.
+According to charity Asthma UK, 42% of asthmatics surveyed said that mould and fungi triggered their asthma.

 Avoid hanging wet washing indoors.
-You might not have any other option if you don’t have a tumble dryer or an outdoor clothes line, but, when moisture in the air meets cold surfaces, such as windows and walls, it condenses.
+You might not have any other option if you don’t have a tumble dryer or an outdoor clothes line, but when moisture in the air meets cold surfaces, such as windows and walls, it condenses.

 If you must dry your washing indoors, open a window so water vapour can escape, or use a dehumidifier and close the windows and doors of that room (otherwise you're making the dehumidifier work even harder).